-One of my most memorable customer experience stories occurred near the end of one of our early mega projects.
+One of my most memorable customer experiences stories occurred near the end of one of our early mega projects.
 I was in a meeting with our client, one of the large contractors on the project, and I asked for feedback on my team's performance and how the client is performing on the project (the true metric of our success.)
 He leaned back in his chair and said, "I probably shouldn't tell you this, but it shouldn't be this easy."
 I took out my journal and wrote it down immediately as this was the first major validation that we ARE improving project delivery and making work more enjoyable for our clients.

 In 2016 I pursued VEC full-time with the support of my wife and we have incredible memories of living/traveling in a motorhome around North America while I worked on the first business plan for VEC, an online VDC training program.
-At the end of our trip and after 1,000+ hours spent developing the training program I found that I was beat to market by one of the largest companies in the world so I tossed it in the virtual trash and started to write five new business plans.
+At the end of our trip, and after 1,000+ hours spent developing the training program, I found that I was beat to market by one of the largest companies in the world.
+So, I tossed it in the virtual trash and started to write five new business plans.
 Despite memories of defeat and uncertainty, the best memories were the 6 months spent staying with family and friends and the much needed support and encouragement we received.